MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

     * names and information is given
     * failing in case of overwhelming odds is accepted
     * not having to issue commands is a virtue
-    * using idle time for productive purposes is encuraged
+    * using idle time for productive purposes is encouraged
     * education done is never thrown away
   * chain of command
   * secrecy